ubc-library-rc/intro-mapbox/content/map-boilerplate.md

 parent: Build a Webmap
 ---

+## Boilerplate
+Boilerplate code is a chunk of code that can be used as-is in multiple contexts and often provides the basis for more advanced operations.
+The boilerplate code for this workshop renders a basemap which we will tinker with and add to in order to build an dynamic cluster map.

-## Basemap
+### Boilerplate Basemap
-explain 'basemap.' explain boilerplate code concept.
+Let's first see what the boilerplate basemap looks like.
+Navigate into your "mapbox-intro" folder that you downloaded and un-zipped for this workshop.
+Locate the file ```boilerplate.html``` and right-click to open with VS Code (or your preferred code editor).     <br><br>

-Navigate into your "intro-mapbox" folder and locate the file ```boilerplate.html```.
-Replace ```PASTE_YOUR_ACCESS_TOKEN_HERE``` with your Mapbox Access Token generated earlier in this workshop.
+On line 12, replace ```PASTE_YOUR_ACCESS_TOKEN_HERE``` with your Mapbox Access Token generated earlier.
 Then, save your HTML file and open it in your web browser.
-You may need to "right-click" and "open with" your browser of choice.
-You should see an interactive basemap centered on Vancouver, Canada.
-Use the controls to zoom in and out and pan around your web map. (add controls)
+You may need to "right-click" the file in your folder and "open with" your browser of choice.
+You should see an interactive basemap centered on Vancouver.
+Use the controls to zoom in and out and pan around your web map.
+At the bottom of the map frame you'll see this webmap is powered by Mapbox and uses geospatial data from OpenStreetMap.

-## Basemap Code
+### Boilerplate Code
-Now Let's look at what's powering this map.
-Navigate back to your "intro-mapbox" folder and right-click ```boilerplate.html``` to open it with your source code editor.
-Your code will look like this:
+Now let's look at the code powering this map.
+Return to the ```boilerplate.html``` file in your code editor.
+Below is the code responsible for rendering the basemap.
+(Your boilerplate will also have //comments beneath the code which merely provide scaffolding for what we'll add later.)

 ```html
 <html>
 <head>
     <title>Boiler Plate Code</title>
     <link href="https://api.mapbox.com/mapbox-gl-js/v2.12.0/mapbox-gl.css" rel="stylesheet">